VolkanSah/MiniGreX/README.md

 > ⚠️ MiniGreX is still in development.
 It works, but improvements are ongoing.
 Want to help?
 The smallest high-secure multi-CMS for DevOps 👮

 ## Security
-MiniGreX CMS is designed with security in mind, minimizing the risk of SQL injection and other vulnerabilities.
-Keep the CMS up-to-date with the latest patches and use strong passwords for all accounts.
+MiniGreX is designed with security in mind, minimizing the risk of SQL injection and other vulnerabilities.
+Keep MiniGreX up-to-date with the latest patches and use strong passwords for all accounts.

 ## Introduction
-MiniGreX CMS is a lightweight and secure system for sharing links, images, videos, and comments.
+MiniGreX is a lightweight and secure system "not only" for sharing links, images, videos, and comments.
 It supports MySQL, MariaDB, and PostgreSQL, and uses PHP PDO with prepared statements for security.

 [Documentation for this project](docs/)